 Decisions rendered by the Office of the Dean of Students

-All conduct cases that are adjudicated by the Office of the Dean of Students where a resident is either suspended or expelled would result in the resident being separated from housing.
+All conduct cases that are adjudicated by the Office of the Dean of Students or a representative of the Office of the Dean of Students where a resident is either suspended or expelled would result in the resident being separated from housing.
 If a resident is separated from housing due to conduct, the resident is still financially responsible for their entire housing contract.

 Summary Exclusion from The University Village Community